 The pack command provides an alternative method for creating a template from the command line in one simple step.
-Although the pack command does not allow you to customize the contents of your template in the same way as the Domain Template Builder, it helps you do the following tasks quickly:
+Though the pack command does not allow you to customize the contents of your template in the same way as the Domain Template Builder, it helps you do the following tasks quickly:

-- Create a domain template that contains a snapshot of an entire working domain.
-You can then use this template as the basis for a new domain that you create by using either the unpack command, Configuration Wizard, or WLST. - Create a managed server template that contains a subset of the files in a domain that are required to create a managed server domain directory hierarchy on a remote machine.
+• Create a domain template that contains a snapshot of an entire working domain.

+You can then use this template as the basis for a new domain that you create by using either the unpack command, Configuration Wizard, or WLST.

+Create a managed server template that contains a subset of the files in a domain that are required to create a managed server domain directory hierarchy on a remote machine.

 You can then create the managed server domain directory on the remote machine by using the unpack command.
-For more information, see How Do I Create and Start a Managed Server on a Remote Machine?.